 NEW YORK, Jan 15 (Reuters) - Merrill Lynch's once-thundering herd of retail brokers fell below 14,000 during the fourth quarter of 2013, but average broker productivity rose to $1.03 million, fueling a 6 percent jump in quarterly revenue.

-Officials at the United State's third-biggest brokerage firm, which Bank of America Corp bought in 2009 during the financial crisis, said quarterly revenue of $3.7 billion reflected record asset management fees that grew 8.8 percent from a year earlier to $1.4 billion as well as higher sales of bank loans and deposit accounts to brokerage customers.
+Officials at the United State's third-biggest brokerage firm, which Bank of America Corp bought in 2009 during the financial crisis, said quarterly revenue of $3.7 billion reflected record asset management fees that grew to $1.4 billion as well as higher sales of bank loans and deposit accounts to brokerage customers.

 About one-third of Merrill's brokerage revenue comes from traditional brokerage commissions, another third from fee-based accounts that grew on market gains and asset-gathering and the final third from net interest income related to loans and other bank products that brokers sell, a spokeswoman said.

 Traditional brokerage client balances at Merrill climbed 9.9 percent to $1.04 trillion at yearend 2013 from $960.3 billion one year earlier.
-Assets under management at Merrill and Bank of America's U.S. Trust private bank ended the year at $821.4 million, up 17.7 percent from $698.0 million one year earlier.
+Assets under management at Merrill and Bank of America's U.S. Trust private bank ended the year at $821.4 billion, up 17.7 percent from $698.0 billion one year earlier.

 Merrill, which trails Morgan Stanley and Wells Fargo & Co. in number of brokers, said its adviser force fell by more than 1,000, or 8.3 percent, since the end of 2012 to 13,771.
 Most of the drop was deliberate, as Merrill continued to lay off underperformers in its training programs.
 Among brokers who left voluntarily, two-thirds were in the bottom 40 percent of producers at the firm, the spokeswoman said.

-Two-thirds of brokers that Merrill recruited last year rank among its top 40 percent of producers, she said, and generally bring 75 percent of client assets from their former firms in the first year, she said.
+Among brokers that Merrill recruited last year, two-thirds rank among its top 40 percent of producers, she said, and generally bring 75 percent of client assets from their former firms in the first year.

 Average annualized revenue per broker at Merrill grew from $927,000 in 2012 to $1.03 million in 2013, excluding Merrill Edge brokers who are part of Bank of America's consumer bank.